awindmann/awindmann.github.io/_pages/about.md

 ---

 Hi!
-I'm a researcher at Helmut Schmidt University in Hamburg, Germany, working toward my PhD.
-My research is focused on the __generalization__ capabilities and __robustness__ of __AI__ models.
-Within this broad domain, I specialize in __time series data__ derived from __cyber-physical systems__, exploring innovative techniques that can address challenges in this field.
-My research aims to enhance our comprehension of complex systems and create practical solutions that can make a real difference in the field of artificial intelligence.
-Whether you're interested in collaboration, have specific questions, or share a passion for these topics, I'd love to connect!
+I am a Senior Scientist and PhD candidate at Helmut Schmidt University in Hamburg.
+My work centres on __robust machine learning models__ for time-series data from __cyber-physical systems__.
+I study how models generalise under distribution shift, withstand sensor noise or faults and how rigorous benchmarks can reveal these weaknesses.

+Beyond research, I help draft an AI-Act-aligned __standard for reliable ML__ within a VDI/VDE working group, aiming to turn academic findings into clear industrial guidelines.

+Ultimately, I want these insights to power safe AI solutions in manufacturing, maritime operations and energy systems.
+If you're interested in collaborating, have questions, or simply want to chat about trustworthy AI, I'd love to connect!